TAOGenna/pytorch-language-driven-semantic-segmentation/README.md

 - [ ] How to combine these two?
 - [ ] How to attach the bottleneck for the upsampling(?)
 - [ ] What data set should I use?

+---
+Things I had to learn:
+- parsing to deal with several pretrained models